 In addition, during June 2016, we announced a clinical development strategy focused on conducting small, early stage studies of bavituximab in combination with immune stimulating therapies.
-These trials may be conducted independently, in conjunction with our partners, or through ISTs.
+These trials may be conducted independently, in conjunction with our collaborators, or through ISTs.
 The goal of these trials will be to generate compelling clinical and translational biomarker data that demonstrate the ability of treatment combinations featuring bavituximab to modify immune activity within the tumor microenvironment to support cancer killing.
 We plan to leverage these data, if positive, to attract partnering interest in our PS-targeting platform.
-Based on our current strategy, we expect research and development expenses for the current fiscal year to decrease at least 40% or more in comparison to fiscal year 2016.
+Based on our current strategy, we expect research and development expenses for the current fiscal year to decrease at least 40% or more in comparison to our fiscal year ended April 30, 2016.